Ernyoke/ervin-szilagyi-static-site/src/articles/building-super-slim-containerized-lambdas-revisited.md

 In my case, this Lambda function works - it executes successfully and produces the expected output.
 However, all it does is calculate the value of PI using the Unbounded Spigot Algorithm for the Digits of PI[^5].
 It is a "toy" function, serving as proof that `scratch` can work for Lambda functions.
 Nevertheless, I do not recommend using this base image.
 The size of this image is 2.69 MB.

+Before closing this section, here is a comparison between base images with Rust executables:

 ![Rust Container Image Sizes by Base Images](img-building-super-slim-containerized-lambdas-revisited/rust-container-image-sizes-by-base-images.png)

 ## Build the Slimmest Image Possible for a Python Lambda